Sridevi: 1963–1975: Early years and work

-1976–1986: Leading roles and success
+1976–1982: Success in South India

+Sridevi's lead roles in Telugu include Padaharella Vayasu, Konda Veeti Simham, Vetagaadu, Sardar Paparayudu and Bobbili Puli.
+With Akkineni Nageswara Rao, she appeared in movies such as Premabhishekham, Bangaru Kanuka and Prema Kanuka as well as with Krishna in Kalavari Samsaram, Adavi Simhalu, Gharana Donga, Kirayi Kotigadu, Pachani Kapuram, and Ram Robert Rahim.
+She acted with Chiranjeevi in Jagadeka Veerudu Athiloka Sundari, S. P. Parasuram.
+She acted with Nagarjuna in Aakhari Poratam (1988), and Govinda Govinda (1993).
+Her performance in the 1992 Ram Gopal Varma directed Kshana Kshanam won her the Filmfare Award for Best Actress – Telugu and the Nandi Award for Best Actress.
+Sridevi has acted in a total of 95 Telugu language films.

 In 1976, Sridevi landed her first leading role in the Tamil film Moondru Mudichu directed by K. Balachander.
 She followed it with a number of films with Kamal Haasan and Rajinikanth.
 Sridevi's first release of 1977 was Gaayathri, followed by Kavikkuyil and 16 Vayathinile, where she played the role of a young girl who is caught between her 2 lovers.
 She also starred in the film's Telugu remake Padaharella Vayasu in 1978.
 Her subsequent notable films included Bharathi Raja's Sigappu Rojakkal, S. P. Muthuraman's Priya, Karthika Deepam, Johnny, Varumayin Niram Sivappu and Aakali Rajyam.
 She acted with N. T. Rama Rao in Vetagaadu, Sardar Papa Rayudu, Bobbili Puli, Justice Chowdhary and Aatagadu.
 She acted alongside Sivaji Ganesan in Sandhippu, Kavari Maan and the Sri Lanka-filmed coproduction Pilot Premnath.

 Sridevi debuted as child artist in Kannada with Bhakta Kumbara (1974) directed by Hunsur Krishnamurthy.
 Her other films as a child artist in Kannada included Bala Bharatam and Yashoda Krishna.
-She was also a part of Hennu Samsarada Kannu (1975), directed by A.V.
-Sheshagiri Rao.
+She was also a part of Hennu Samsarada Kannu (1975), directed by A. V. Seshagiri Rao.
 Sridevi also acted as lead opposite Ambareesh in Priya (1978), produced by S. P. Muthuraman.
 She entered Malayalam films as a child actor with Kumara Sambhavam in 1969, followed by I. V. Sasi's Abhinandanam.
 Her notable Malayalam films as the lead heroine were Thulavarsham, directed by N. Sankaran Nair in 1976, and M. Masthan's Kuttavum Shikshayum, a remake of the Tamil film Pennai Nambungal with Kamal Haasan starring opposite her.

 She next appeared in the Malayalam releases like Aa Nimisham, Angeekaaram and Satyavan Savithri directed by P.G.
 Viswambharan.
 In 1981, she starred in the Tamil film Meendum Kokila which won her the Filmfare Award for Best Actress – Tamil.
 In 1982, Sridevi starred in Moondram Pirai playing a woman suffering from retrograde amnesia and went on to win the Tamil Nadu State Film Award for Best Actress.
 She was paired with Kamal Haasan in 27 films across languages.

-Sridevi's notable films in Telugu include Konda Veeti Simham, Kshana Kshanam, Vetagaadu, Sardar Paparayudu and Bobbili Puli.
-With Akkineni Nageswara Rao, she appeared in movies such as Muddula Koduku, Premabhishekham, Bangaru Kanuka and Prema Kanuka as well as with Krishna in Kanchu Kagada, Kalavari Samsaram, Adavi Simhalu, Krishnavatharam, Burripalem Bolludu, Vajrayudham, Gharana Donga, Kirayi Kotigadu, Pachani Kapuram, Makutam Leni Maharaju, Ramarajyamlo Bheemaraju, Jayam manade, Samajaniki sawal, Mama Allulla Sawal, Ram Robert Rahim and Khaidi Rudrayya.
-She acted with Chiranjeevi in Jagadeka Veerudu Athiloka Sundari, S. P. Parasuram.
-Her performance in the 1992 Ram Gopal Varma directed Kshana Kshanam opposite Venkatesh, won her the Filmfare Award for Best Actress – Telugu and the Nandi Award for Best Actress.
-She acted in highest number of Telugu movies with Telugu superstar Krishna.